common-workflow-language/cwl-website/README.md

 Rewrite and expansion of the CWL Website in Jekyll

-## Issues
+## Staging Issues

-* Mobile Nav Menu needs alignment fixing
+* Favicon
+* Fix Header Anchor Link IDs
+* Footer Needs Padding on smaller screens
+  * Footer color could be better

 ## Tasks & Ideas